-The system on which you plan to install Unified Manager must meet the system and software requirements.

-"Windows software and installation requirements" on page 7
+- The system on which you plan to install Unified Manager must meet the system and software requirements. - "Hardware system requirements" on page 3 - "Windows software and installation requirements" on page 6

-Note: Starting with Unified Manager 9.5, OpenJDK is provided in the installation package and installed automatically.
+Note: Starting with Unified Manager 9.5, OpenJDK is provided in the Unified Manager installation package and installed automatically.
 Oracle Java is not supported starting with Unified Manager 9.5.

-- You must have Windows administrator privileges. - You must have a supported web browser. - The Unified Manager maintenance user password must be between 8 and 20 characters, must contain upper-case letters or lower-case letters, numerals, and special characters. - The following special characters are not allowed in the password string for the maintenance user or for the MySQL root user: "''%, = & <> |^\/()[];
+- You must have Windows administrator privileges. - You must have a supported web browser. - The Unified Manager maintenance user password must be between 8 and 20 characters, must contain upper-case letters or lower-case letters, numerals, and special characters.